Dual Boot vs. Virtual Machine: Which One Is Right for You?

 Here’s something you can do in a virtual machine that’s impossible with a dual boot setup: You can create a full snapshot of the entire operating system and save it as a single file, then move that file to another computer and launch it as a virtual machine on that other computer.
 In essence, you’ve cloned it.

 Clones are useful for portability, so you can take your system with you anywhere without needing the actual physical machine.
 They’re also useful for creating system backups, so if something goes wrong, you can spin up an exact replica of your system before everything went awry.
 Most virtualization software supports cloning like this.

 More to Know About Dual Boot vs. Virtual Machine

 By now, you should have a clearer idea of whether you’d be better off with a dual boot setup or a virtual machine.
 But if you’re still unsure, check out our article on the best way to run multiple operating systems on a single computer.

-If you’ve decided to go for the virtual machine method, you’ll want to read our comparison of VirtualBox and VMware Player, which are the two best virtualization tools for Windows.
-On the other hand, the best virtualization software for Mac is Parallels Desktop.
+If you’ve decided to go for the virtual machine method, you’ll want to read our comparison of VirtualBox, VMware Player, and Hyper-V , which are the top three virtualization tools for Windows.
+On the other hand, the best virtualization software for Mac is Parallels Desktop .
 Good luck!

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.